 Saucy vegan Thai coconut curry meatballs is a plant-based take on a home-style dish.
-As always, when a dish requires a curry backdrop, I rely on readymade Indian simmer sauces, since these miracles in a jar do the job much better than the average Western cook can to create amazingly complex flavors.
+As always, when a recipe requires a curry backdrop, I rely on readymade Indian simmer sauces.
+These miracles in a jar do the job much better than the average Western cook can to create amazingly complex flavors.

 This luscious dish is on the table fast.
 As in the original recipe, a generous amount of rich coconut curry envelopes hearty meatballs — plant-based in our case.